Don’t Believe Everything You Hear – 10 Pest Control Myths

 Everyone thinks they know something about household pests.
 Some piece of wisdom that can either help when they strike – or better still, stop them from striking at all.
 But how much of this knowledge is genuine and true, and how much is simply fiction?
+Read on as we explore and debunk 10 of the most common myths about household pests.

 1. Clean homes don’t get pests.

 This is probably the biggest pest misconception out there.
-Because pest don’t care about your housekeeping.
+Because pests don’t care about your housekeeping.
 They don’t know how often you change your sheets or when you last shampooed the carpet.
 They want shelter and somewhere to nest.
 And any human home can offer that.

 2. Fleas will die without a host.